maanp03/maanp03/README.md

 ### Welcome to My GitHub Profile! 🌟

-Hi, I'm **Maan Patel**, a passionate and results-driven **Software Engineering Technology student** at **Centennial College** with a hands-on experience in **Full-Stack Development, Machine Learning, Cloud Technologies and the Software Development Life Cycle (SDLC)**.
+Hi, I'm **Maan Patel**, a passionate and results-driven **Software Engineering Technology student** at **Centennial College** with hands-on experience in **Full-Stack Development, Machine Learning, Cloud Technologies and the Software Development Life Cycle (SDLC)**.
 I thrive on building innovative and efficient solutions for real-world problems, leveraging technologies such as **React, Java, Node.js, and Spring Boot**.
 Committed to continuous learning, I am eager to take on new challenges and consistently give my best effort to contribute effectively to any project.
 <br />

 ### 🛠️ Skills & Technologies: